-Lonnie Mayne was always telling the people that he wasn’t crazy, and he’d try to demonstrate that there was a method to his madness, like when he ate raw hamburger meat to prove a point about his upcoming match with Alexis Smirnoff.
+Lonnie Mayne always told the people that he wasn’t crazy and would try to demonstrate that there was a method to his madness, like when he ate raw hamburger meat to prove a point about his upcoming match with Alexis Smirnoff.

 "Boy, was he a madman!" – Roddy Piper

 Roddy Piper mentions in the book ‘In The Pit’ with Robert Picarello that he had fond memories of working with Lonnie.
-"He looked like Santa Clause and drove a Trans Am, and boy was he a madman!
+"He looked like Santa Clause and drove a [Pontiac] Trans Am; boy, was he a madman!
 He was always fooling around.
-He would do things like setting my shirt on fire when I was in front of the camera on live TV, but it was all in good fun.
-The next day he’d buy me a new shirt that was twice as expensive as the one he ruined the night before.
+He would set my shirt on fire when I was in front of the camera on live TV, but it was all in good fun.
+The next day he’d buy me a new shirt twice as expensive as the one he had ruined the night before.
 That’s just the kind of guy he was.
 He liked to have fun and really was a great guy."

-In 1978, towards the end of Mayne’s career and life, Piper would team up with him in Los Angeles as a babyface, and in San Francisco, they’d be bitter rivals a couple of days later!
+In 1978, towards the end of Mayne’s career and life, Piper teamed up with him in Los Angeles as a babyface, and in San Francisco, they’d be bitter rivals a couple of days later!
 Back then, even two territories somewhat close geographically, like Los Angeles and San Francisco, could get away with that.

 WATCH: "Moondog" Lonnie Mayne eats glass

 Dutch Savage recalls a story when he and Lonnie got Harry Fujiwara (Mr. Fuji) so drunk on Crown Royal whiskey that Lonnie wound up stripping him naked, laid a shotgun across his body, and put him on a raft out in a pond early morning for all the residents of a retirement home to see.
-Eventually, the police were called, and Mr. Fuji wound up not talking to them for three months.
-He also mentions that "Lonnie would drink Southern Comfort like it was chocolate milk."
+Eventually, the police were called, and Mr. Fuji did not talk to them for three months.
+He also mentions that "Lonnie would drink Southern Comfort like chocolate milk."